-New findings and knowledge generated from the research will act as a feedback loop which influences the second edition of the festival and other festivals across Scotland.
+New findings and knowledge generated from the research have been used to influence the second edition of the festival and other festivals across Scotland.

-Part of our contribution to this project is to engage the commissioned artists to incorporate environmental considerations into the production and installation of their artworks.
-Key areas we have asked them to think about include their travel and transportation of artworks, materials used, waste and recycling and lifespan of artworks.
+Part of our contribution to this project was to engage the commissioned artists to incorporate environmental considerations into the production and installation of their artworks.
+Key areas we asked them to think about include their travel and transportation of artworks, materials used, waste and recycling and lifespan of artworks.

 Image: John Wallace, Cinema Sark, courtesy of Environmental Art Festival Scotland